Tech-at-DU/d3-tutorial/18-Maps-Part-2/readme.md

 })
 ```

-Here you select the circle and set it's stroke to none, this removes the stroke added by the `mouseover` event.
+Here you select the circle and set its stroke to none, this removes the stroke added by the `mouseover` event.

-Then you selected the info box via it's class name and set it's `display` attribute to none, this hides it.
+Then you selected the info box via its class name and set its `display` attribute to none, this hides it.

-The map should look reoughly like this:
+The map should look roughly like this:

 ![example 2](./images/example-2.png)